amesken/cd-tool-stack/README.md

-# CI/CD Tools Demo
+# CD Tools Demo

-This GitHub repository contains Dockerfiles for running a set of Continuous Integration/Delivery Tools with a single command.
+This GitHub repository contains Dockerfiles for running a set of Continuous Delivery Tools with a single command.
 The diagram contains all tools used in the Docker containers.

 ![Docker CD Tools](screenshots/docker-cd-tools.png)

+The setup is blatantly copied from https://blog.codecentric.de/en/2015/10/continuous-integration-platform-using-docker-container-jenkins-sonarqube-nexus-gitlab  , so all credits go to Marcel Birkner.

-## Prerequisites
+## Prerequisites (Windows)

 You should have Docker Toolbox installed, see https://www.docker.com/toolbox